 Solo travel is not for everyone.
-My suggestion is you try it first at home, in your own country, for a few days, than a few weeks.
-Before you step into a total different culture, language and far away country.
+My suggestion is you try it first at home, in your own country, for a few days, then a few weeks.
+Before you step into a totally different culture, language, and faraway country.

 When you discover you can do it:

 that you actually enjoy watching a sunset all by yourself, even when you are surrounded by people loving each other,

 that you can enjoy dining alone in a packed restaurant surrounded by people having fun together,